kkibria/my_cookbook/src/topics/markdown.md

 ---
-title: Markdown renderer and editor in browser
+title: Markdown editor
 ---

 # {{ page.title }}
+Markdown renderer and editor in browser in frontend development could be useful for many applications.

 ## ``markdown-it`` package
 ```bash